College of Social and Behavioral Sciences2017-2018

-- To participate in and contribute to the policy process, including being able to
+- Participate in and contribute to the policy process, including being able to:

-- To analyze, synthesize, think critically, solve problems and make decisions, including being able to
+- Analyze, synthesize, think critically, solve problems and make decisions, including being able to:

 - Compare and contrast different theories of management, leadership and organization in terms of each theory’s assumptions, applications, insights and limitations.